traxconn/talkino/readme.txt

 9. Advanced Setting to Control the Options of Reset Settings and Uninstallation

 == Changelog ==

+= 1.1.4, Sep 29, 2022 =
+* Added: New feature to select Font Awesome icon to chatbox button included round and rectangle styles.
+* Improvement: Update the styles of chatbox.
+* Improvement: Reduce the width of scrollbar on the chatbox when using Chromium based web browser.
+* Improvement: Only enqueue the required JavaScript and CSS files when on the pages of Talkino.

 = 1.1.3, Sep 26, 2022 =
 * Improvement: Updated the notification message after added, edited, and removed agent.